Hip Pain Treatment Tulsa, OK

 Muscle pain, aches, spasms, or tightness may result from damage to the muscles or nearby soft tissue.
 Pain may be perceived at a location other than the original stimulus (referred pain).

-Referred pain from when the internal organs are damaged.
+This is referred pain from when the internal organs are damaged.
 Not all organs produce painful stimulus, however, minor lesions in the hollow organs (stomach, bladder, or ureters) can produce severe pain.
 Symptoms will often be pain in the abdomen, pelvic, or lower back region, and may be hard to describe the precise location.

-To treat your hip pain effectively, the doctors at Memorial Pain conduct a comprehensive health exam to diagnose the underlying cause of your pain so they can create an individualized treatment plan.
+To treat hip pain effectively, the doctors at Memorial Pain conduct a comprehensive health exam to diagnose the underlying cause of your pain so they can create an individualized treatment plan.
 They specialize in interventional procedures meant to reduce your pain and help improve the quality of your life through pain management and rehabilitation.

-In mild cases, ice and anti-inflammatory medications may help.
+In mild cases, ice and anti-inflammatory pain relievers may help.
 In more severe or chronic conditions, steroid injections in which your doctor injects medication directly into your hip joint may effectively help manage the pain.
 Often, controlling inflammation in your hip joint is one of the keys to relieving pain, and steroid injections can do that.

 Other interventional treatments for your hip pain may include: